TeachMaster: Generative Teaching via Code: Evaluation

-As shown in Table~\ref{tab:video_quality}, TeachMaster significantly outperforms the E2E baseline and approaches the quality of Human references.
-The generated videos exhibit superior spatial organization and visual balance, ensuring logical consistency crucial for education.
-Notably, TeachMaster supports flexible duration to meet diverse instructional needs, whereas E2E models are constrained to short, uncontrollable clips that often fail to deliver comprehensive educational content.
-Besides, TeachMaster achieves good performance in script quality, surpassing all baselines (Table~\ref{tab:script_quality}).
-The generated scripts are logically coherent and pedagogically rigorous, covering essential knowledge points without redundancy.
 A key advantage of our code-centric approach is evident in cross-modal alignment, where TeachMaster outperforms both E2E and Human baselines (Table~\ref{tab:cross_modal_alignment}).
 It excels in semantic coverage and referential accuracy, ensuring zero information loss between modalities.
 The high visual–verbal symmetry score demonstrates precise coordination between visual and auditory channels, reinforcing learner perception more effectively than even human-curated content.

 In terms of efficiency, TeachMaster demonstrates a decisive advantage.
-On average, generating one minute of video requires only $\sim$3 minutes, substantially faster than E2E ($>$5 minutes) and Human production ($>$12 minutes).
-This significant speedup, combined with high-quality output, highlights TeachMaster's potential for scalable, low-cost educational content creation.
+It requires only $\sim$3 minutes to generate one minute of video, which is substantially faster than E2E ($>$12 minutes) and the human baseline.
+The human time cost is based on established research into educational video production~\cite{hollands2014moocs,g5m2022graphics}.
+This significant speedup, coupled with high-quality output, highlights TeachMaster’s potential for scalable and automated educational video creation.